 Your treatment plan will be created based on your diagnosis, medical history and activity goals.
 Working closely with you, your cardiologist may suggest treating your condition by utilizing medication or through lifestyle changes.
 If surgery is an option, he or she will provide all the information you need to make the right choice for you.

-To learn more about heart surgery at St. Vincent Healthcare, visit Heart Surgery FAQs.
+To learn more about heart surgery at St. Vincent Healthcare, visit Heart Surgery FAQs or download our Heart Surgery Guidebook.